ostdotcom/deprecated-0-9-2-company-restful-apis/docs/api/docs/started.md

 sidebar_label: Getting Started
 ---

+The API documentation for the the complete blockchain toolkit for businesses.

 OST helps you launch and manage your cryptocurrency powered economy.
 Great OST use cases include projects with P2P micro-payments, enabling transparent and incentives and rewards, monetizing API calls, low cost cross-border payments and many more.

 ## Create your Branded Tokens